Population Interference in Panel Experiments

 \begin{assumption}[Properly specified time-invariant exposure mapping] The exposure mappings are properly specified if, for all pairs $i \in \{1, \cdots, n\}$ and $t\in\{1, \cdots, T\}$, and any two assignment matrices $w_{1:n, 1:t}$ and $w_{1:n, 1:t}^{'}$,

 For $p \in \{1, \cdots, T\}$, we say the exposure mappings are $p$-time-invariant if for any $t, t^{'} \in \{p, \cdots, T\}$ and any unit $i$,

 The exposure mappings are time-invariant if the exposure mappings are $p$-time-invariant for some $p \in \{1, \cdots, T\}$.
-We say the exposure mappings are properly specified time-invariant exposure mappings if they are both properly specified and time-invariant. \end{assumption} Properly specified exposure mappings can be thought of as defining ``effective treatments'', allowing us to write
+We say the exposure mappings are properly specified time-invariant exposure mappings if they are both properly specified and time-invariant. \end{assumption} Properly specified exposure mappings can be thought of as defining ``effective treatments,'' allowing us to write:

 where $h_{i,t} = f_{i,t}(w_{1:n,1:t}) \in \Delta$.
 Time-invariant exposure mappings constrain the relationship between experimental units to be invariant over time.
+Specifically, it does not allow the exposure mappings to change across time.
+For example, if at time $t = 1$, the outcomes depend on the fraction of treated neighbors in the graph, then it cannot be the case that at time $t = 2$ the outcomes now depend on the number of treated neighbors in the graph.
+We will see why such an invariance assumption is necessary for the next section when we define causal effects.
 Of course, the validity of Assumption~\ref{assump:expmap} depends on the exact definition of the exposure mapping and should be informed by the empirical context.